dsgrid/dsgrid/docs/source/data_format.rst

     |  1|    4|          1|   0|     1.0|
     +---+-----+-----------+----+--------+

-Dsgrid can add support for other period formats.
+dsgrid can add support for other period formats.
 Please submit requests as needed.